ABOUT PET COMMUNITY CENTER

 Impact

-Pet Community Center serves more than 20,000 animals annually through our programming.
+Pet Community Center serves thousands of animals annually through our programming.
 Since our launch in 2011, Nashville's shelter intake has decreased by more than 50%.
 Our impact is made possible thanks to generous donations from pet lovers like you.

 Total Animals